NomicFoundation/hardhat-vscode/docs/publish-extension.md

 13. Git tag the version, `g tag -a v0.x.x -m "v0.x.x"` and push the tag `git push --follow-tags`
 14. Upload the vsix file to the microsoft marketplace
 15. Upload the vsix file to openvsx, `npx ovsx publish hardhat-solidity-0.5.0.vsix -p zzzzzz-zzzz-zzzzzz`
+16. Create a release on github off of the pushed tag
+  - use the added changelog section as the body of the release
+  - upload the vsix file as an asset
-16. Rebase `development` onto `main`, and force push back to github
+17. Rebase `development` onto `main`, and force push back to github
-17. Update the discord announcements channel
+18. Update the discord announcements channel
+  - link to the release entry on github (i.e. `https://github.com/NomicFoundation/hardhat-vscode/releases/tag/v0.x.x`)
+  - give a few sentences of description of why users should be excited about this release